osohq/oso/new-docs/content/any/learn/policies/examples/user_types/index.md

 title: Multiple Actor Types
 description: |
     Applications may have multiple types of users.
-Frequently, internal user accounts for support reps, operations teams, or testing. oso policies can recognize different user types & apply different rules when necessary, avoiding the need for multiple authorization systems.
+Frequently, internal user accounts for support reps, operations teams, or testing.
+Oso policies can recognize different user types & apply different rules when necessary, avoiding the need for multiple authorization systems.
 aliases: